sluukkonen/iiris/README.md

 - Performance should on par with native JavaScript methods, if possible.
 Libraries like Ramda or Lodash are sometimes 10 or even 100 times slower than equivalent native JavaScript methods.
 - Safer API.
 Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
-Only support native JavaScript data types (at least for now).
+Only support native JavaScript data types.
+No support for transducers or Fantasy Land data types.
 - Support tree shaking.
 - Unified API for manipulating arrays and objects
 - Practical TypeScript typings.
 This kind of curried functional style is not